Last Updated on

-Seeing someone out running, or on a bike, or talking about going to the gym is just part of daily life.
-But, it’s a relatively recent cultural change – seeing someone dressed in athletic gear, out running, say 50 years ago, would have been really odd.
+Seeing someone out running, on a bike, or talking about going to the gym is just part of daily life.
+It’s a relatively recent cultural change – seeing someone dressed in athletic gear, out running, say, 50 years ago, would have been really odd.

-This is partly because there was less of a need, for example in 1960, three-quarters of the UK workforce were described as manual workers, whereas today that same proportion are described as knowledge workers.
-As the demand for digital and online services increase the inherent physical job demands decrease and thus need to be supplemented.
+This is partly because there was less of a need for recreational physical activity; for example, in 1960, three-quarters of the UK workforce were described as manual workers, whereas today the same proportion are knowledge workers.
+As the demand for digital and online services increases, the demand for physical jobs decreases, thus needing to be supplemented.

-The other contributing factors are that over time society has learned to recognize the value of exercise for health and wellbeing… so over time it has become our ‘normal.’
+Another contributing factor is that society has learned to recognize the value of exercise for health and wellbeing, so over time it has become our ‘normal.’
 The same is true of diet and nutrition.
 More and more we are recognizing that what we eat impacts how we feel.

 Corporate Wellness Programs: How Holistic is Yours?

-Corporate Wellness Programs are not rigidly defined as they are usually tailor suited to the individual needs and resources of the company.
-Typically these programs include a range of activities such as health education, health monitoring, smoking cessation initiatives and incentives for physical fitness to emotional wellbeing, family care, and financial wellbeing.
+Corporate Wellness Programs are usually tailored to the individual needs and resources of the company.
+Typically these programs include a range of activities such as health education, health monitoring, smoking cessation initiatives and incentives for physical fitness, emotional well-being, family care, and financial well-being.

-Unfortunately, proactive programs to help employees improve mental resilience or wellbeing, are uncommon, which seems contradictory to our modern day wellness needs.
-While our bodies are moving less, the increased pace of changes, increased working hours, the always-on culture coupled with job uncertainty and economic instability, can provide a problematic environment for our minds, which aren’t always given a chance to stop.
+Unfortunately, proactive programs to help employees improve mental resilience or well-being are uncommon, despite our modern day wellness needs.
+While our bodies are moving less, we work longer hours, at a faster pace, and the “always-on” culture coupled with job uncertainty and economic instability can generate mental stress.
+These can lead to anxiety and depression disorders.

-The Sainsbury Centre for Mental Health suggests that at any one time, one person in six will be experiencing depression, anxiety or stress related issues at work; with an estimated cost of £26 billion per year for UK employers.
-The cost of burnout and stress to both employers and employees is high, however, there seems to be good evidence to show that prevention through corporate wellness is effective, less costly and may even provide economic benefits!
+The Sainsbury Centre for Mental Health suggests that at any one time, one person in six experiences depression, anxiety or stress-related issues at work; with an estimated cost of £26 billion per year for UK employers.
+The cost of burnout and stress to both employers and employees is high, however, there seems to be good evidence to show that prevention through corporate wellness is effective, less costly and may even provide economic benefits.

-Corporate wellness programs play a vital role in the workplace as the research around workplace wellbeing grows almost daily.
-These programs can be run internally through HR or from a specialist position and furthermore many companies choose to run their activities internally with the guidance of external wellbeing consultants.
+Corporate wellness programs play a vital role in the workplace as the research around workplace well-being grows almost daily.
+These programs can be run internally through HR or from a specialist position and many companies choose to run their activities internally with the guidance of external wellness consultants.

 Reaching the Remarkable: A Holistic Approach to Corporate Wellness

-One such expert consulting practice is Reach Remarkable, who provide managerial and training support for a holistic approach to corporate wellness.
-At Reach Remarkable it is not just about physical health but the consideration of mental wellbeing.
+Reach Remarkable is an expert consulting practice that provides managerial and training support for a holistic approach to corporate wellness.
+Reach Remarkable’s aim is not just physical health but mental well-being.

-The ideas introduced and developed through activities include mindfulness at work, developing a growth mindset for boosting performance, wellbeing and workplace resilience and a specific course for learning how to perform under pressure.
-There is also an opportunity to tailor make the services which suit your organization.
+The ideas introduced and developed through activities include mindfulness at work, developing a growth mindset for boosting performance, well-being and workplace resilience, and a specific course for learning how to perform under pressure.
+There is also an opportunity to tailor the services to suit your organization.

 “Focusing on performance improvement alone can lead to great short term results, but may also contribute to burnout in the longer term.
-Reach Remarkable approach performance differently by combining performance enhancement with improved resilience and well-being, supporting sustainable long term performance and productivity.”
+Reach Remarkable approaches performance differently by combining performance enhancement with improved resilience and well-being, supporting sustainable long term performance and productivity.” -Mark, of Reach Remarkable

-The importance of corporate wellness programs is gaining greater attention as we move more towards knowledge based working roles.
-While we know that wellbeing is hugely impacted by physical exercise, diet and health monitoring and education there is still a glaring gap in the way we are approaching wellness at work.
+The importance of corporate wellness programs is gaining greater attention as we move more towards knowledge-based working roles.
+While we know that well-being is hugely impacted by physical exercise, diet and health monitoring, and education, there is still a glaring gap in the way we approach wellness at work.

-Holistic corporate wellbeing programmes, like those offered by Reach Remarkable, offer a focus on mental and emotional wellbeing as well as the physical.
-In this way companies can invest in prevention thus increasing the psychological resources needed to maintain employee health and wellness.
-These programs also greatly influence company performance and offer long term financial benefits.
+Holistic corporate well-being programs, like those offered by Reach Remarkable, offer a focus on mental and emotional well-being as well as physical health.
+In this way, companies invest in prevention, thus increasing the psychological resources needed to maintain employee health and wellness.

-Start paying attention to the holistic wellbeing of your employees and together, we can open the dialogue of the role of mental health and resilience in the workplace; maybe it will help destigmatize mental health, and make these important conversations a normal part of every working life.
+Start paying attention to the holistic well-being of your employees and open a dialogue about the role of mental health and resilience in the workplace; maybe it will help destigmatize mental health, and make these important conversations a normal part of conversation and workplace life.

-Get in touch with Reach Remarkable and find out how you can start your corporate wellness programme with a holistic approach.
+Get in touch with Reach Remarkable and find out how you can start your corporate wellness program with a holistic approach.